SimoneAncona/simply2d/README.md

 # Simply2D
 ## Introduction
-This library for nodejs allows, thanks to SDL2, to create windows and draw on the screen.
+This library for nodejs allows you, thanks to SDL2, to create windows and draw on the screen.

 ## Installation
 You can install this library using `npm i simply2d`.